BorelEnzo/PoisonPrince/README.md

 ![ls](img/ls.png)
 ### `mkdir`

 Creates a directory.
-IT creates intermediate ones if the don't exist\
+It creates intermediate ones if they don't exist\
 Usage: `mkdir <name>`

 ### `mv`